 Can I afford Wide Horizon?

-It has been Wide Horizon’s pleasure and practice to work with families to recognize that fiduciary responsibility starts with turning to God.
-Let’s rejoice that divine Love’s provision for each of his children is complete.
-Some health insurance plans will cover a stay at Wide Horizon.
-Wide Horizon will work out a payment plan for any patient and requests for benevolence are considered on a case by case basis.
-The National Fund for Christian Science Nursing provides funding for care in select cases.
+It has been Wide Horizon’s pleasure and practice to work with families to recognize that fiduciary responsibility starts with turning to God as our source of supply.
+We can rejoice that divine Love’s provision for each of His children is complete.
+If needed, Wide Horizon will work out a payment plan for most patients.
+Requests for benevolence are considered on a case by case basis.
+Also, The National Fund for Christian Science Nursing provides funding for care in select cases.

-Yes.
-Wide Horizon offers Rest & Study for Spiritual Renewal in Horizon House where quiet time, spiritual resources, meals and housekeeping are provided while your attention is devoted to prayerful study.
-We also offer a beautiful, cozy Library with many resources in the Main Building.
+Yes, Wide Horizon offers Rest & Study for Spiritual Renewal in Horizon House where quiet time, spiritual resources, meals and housekeeping are provided while your full attention is devoted to prayerful study.
+We also offer a beautiful, cozy well-appointed library with many resources in the main building.

 What is outpatient care?